Close

 Mary Zimmerman

 (Director) Mary Zimmerman is thrilled to be making her Cleveland Playhouse debut.
-She is a playwright and director based in Chicago whose work has been honored by a MacArthur Fellowship in1998, the 2002 Tony and Obie Awards for Best Director (for her play Metamorphoses), and many Chicago Joseph Jefferson more(Director) Mary Zimmerman is thrilled to be making her Cleveland Playhouse debut.
+She is a playwright and director based in Chicago whose work has been honored by a MacArthur Fellowship in1998, the 2002 Tony and Obie Awards for Best Director (for her play Metamorphoses), and many Chicago Joseph Jefferson Awards. more(Director) Mary Zimmerman is thrilled to be making her Cleveland Playhouse debut.
 She is a playwright and director based in Chicago whose work has been honored by a MacArthur Fellowship in1998, the 2002 Tony and Obie Awards for Best Director (for her play Metamorphoses), and many Chicago Joseph Jefferson Awards.
 She is a member of Lookingglass Theatre Company in Chicago, an Artistic Associate of the Goodman Theatre, and a Professor of Performance Studies at Northwestern University.
 She specializes in the adaptation of classical texts for the stage which she both writes and directs.
 Works include Metamorphoses, The Matchbox Magic Flute, The Steadfast Tin Soldier, The Odyssey, Argonautika, The Notebooks of Leonardo da Vinci, Arabian Nights, Treasure Island, Journey to the West, The White Snake, Mirror of the Invisible World, Eleven Rooms of Proust (a site-specific performance), The Jungle Book and The Secret in the Wings (based on fairy tales).
 She created an opera with Philip Glass, Galileo, Galilei.
 These works have variously been produced at The Circle in the Square, Manhattan Theater Club, Brooklyn Academy of Music and Second Stage in New York, The Goodman and Lookingglass Theater in Chicago, Berkeley Repertory, The Oregon Shakespeare Festival, The Guthrie, The Shakespeare Theater Company and Arena Stage of DC, The Barbican in London and the Wuzhen Theatre Festival in China.
 Collectively, her plays are produced over 100 times each year around the world in universities, high schools and other amateur and professional venues.
 For the Metropolitan Opera she has directed Lucia di Lammermoor (also at La Scala, Milan), Armida, La Sonnambula, Rusalka, Eurydice and Florencia en el Amazonas, all of which have been broadcast live worldwide.

 Don't miss a thing.
 Sign up for our newsletter.